Partnering for water safety during Drowning Impact Awareness Month

 Water safety is important

-To mark Drowning Impact Awareness Month, SRP partnered with the Drowning Prevention Coalition of Arizona to offer free CPR classes aimed at saving lives and preventing water incidents.
+One of these partnerships is with the Drowning Prevention Coalition of Arizona to offer free CPR classes aimed at saving lives and preventing water incidents.

 How SRP helps

 SRP gives more than $3.6 million each year in community giving, including funds toward educating Valley residents in both English and Spanish on ways to stay safe around water and electricity.
-SRP also participates in more than 400 events across the Valley each year to share safety messages with the community.
+SRP also participates in more than 50 events across the Valley each year to share safety messages with the community.